Real-time strategy game: Origins

 The genre recognized today as "real-time strategy" emerged from an extended period of evolution and refinement.
 Games sometimes perceived as ancestors of the real-time strategy genre were never marketed or designed as such.
 As a result, designating "early real-time strategy" titles is problematic because such games are being held up to modern standards.
 The genre initially evolved separately in the United Kingdom, Japan, and North America, afterward gradually merging into a unified worldwide tradition.

-Allgame listed War of Nerves (1979) as the oldest "2D Real-Time Strategy".

-Tim Barry in May 1981 described in InfoWorld a multiplayer, real-time strategy space game that ran ("and probably still is") on an IBM System/370 Model 168 at a large San Francisco Bay Area company.
-He stated that it had "far better support than many of the application programs used in the business", with a published manual and regular schedule.
-Comparing its complexity to Dallas, Barry recalled that "when the game was restored at 5 P.M., a lot of regular work stopped".

-Ars Technica traces the genre's roots back to Utopia (1981), citing it as the "birth of a genre", with a "real-time element" that was "virtually unheard of", thus making it "arguably the earliest ancestor of the real-time strategy genre".
+Tim Barry in May 1981 described in InfoWorld a multiplayer strategy space game with "real-time response" that ran on an IBM System/370 Model 168 at a large San Francisco Bay Area company.
+Ars Technica traces the genre's roots back to Utopia (1982), citing it as the "birth of a genre", with a "real-time element" that was "virtually unheard of", thus making it "arguably the earliest ancestor of the real-time strategy genre".
 According to Ars Technica, Utopia was a turn-based strategy game with hybrid elements that ran "in real-time but events happened on a regular turn-based cycle."
 According to Brett Weiss, Utopia is often cited as "the first real-time strategy game."
 According to Matt Barton and Bill Loguidice, Utopia "helped set the template" for the genre, but has "more in common with SimCity than it does with Dune II and later RTS games."
-Barton also cites Cytron Masters (1982), saying it was "one of the first (if not the first) real-time strategy games [sic]."
+Barton also cites Cytron Masters (1982), saying it was "one of the first (if not the first [emphasis in the original]) real-time strategy game."
 On the other hand, Scott Sharkey of 1UP argues that, while Cytron Masters "attempted real time strategy", it was "much more tactical than strategic" due to "the inability to construct units or manage resources".
 Byte in December 1982 published as an Apple II type-in program Cosmic Conquest.
 The winner of the magazine's annual Game Contest, the author described it as a "single-player game of real-time action and strategic decision making".
 The magazine described it as "a real-time space strategy game".
 The game has elements of resource management and wargaming.

 In the United Kingdom, the earliest real-time strategy games are Stonkers by John Gibson, published in 1983 by Imagine Software for the ZX Spectrum, and Nether Earth for ZX Spectrum in 1987.
 In North America, the oldest game retrospectively classified as real-time strategy by several sources is The Ancient Art of War (1984), designed by Dave and Barry Murry of Evryware, followed by The Ancient Art of War at Sea in 1987.